zfedoran/modulite.js/README.md

 **HTML File**

-To load modules using modulite.js, you must first load modulite.js.
-Simply add a link to modulite.js relative to your index.html file.
+To get started with modulite.js, add a `<script>` tag with the `src=""` attribute pointing to the location of modulite.js relative to your index.html file.

 ```html
 <!DOCTYPE html>